Doxycycline Antibiotic For Dogs

 Doxycycline is a safe and commonly used drug for the treatment of a variety of infections in dogs.
 It’s important to seek a veterinary diagnosis prior to use, as well as the vet’s approval of using the drug.
 There are some safety concerns that you must keep in mind throughout use.
 More can be found below.

 Avoid administering laxatives or calcium supplements 2 hours prior to (or after) giving this medicine to your dog.
 Remember to finish the entire course of medication even if your dog appears to be feeling better as failure to do so may result in the infection returning.
-If your dog has a bad reaction to the drug and begins displaying general signs of an allergic reaction such as rashes and a difficulty breathing, seek emergency veterinary attention.
+If your dog has a bad reaction to the drug and begins displaying general signs of an allergic reaction such as rashes and a difficulty breathing, stop giving the drug to your dog immediately and seek emergency veterinary attention.

 Uses of doxycycline for dogs